Writing a personal Blog in 2019

 So, you can go deep into one topic only — but be aware that not every topic is equal and that your interests are surely not limited to one topic.

 The thing is, I like tech — not only tech made by Apple.
-I have posts about politics, productivity, hardware, marketing, UX or this one about writing.
+I have posts about politics, productivity, hardware, cars, marketing, UX or this one about writing.
 At the end of the day I’m a human, I contain multitudes.
 (Platforms like Medium are already doing a good job getting you the topic you are looking for by sorting posts by topic, not by author.)

 Personal blogs are not merely business-driven, at least not for me.
 If it were the case I would have stopped writing a long time ago.
-What motivates one to write for years or even decades with not much of an reward?
+What motivates one to write for years or even decades with not much of a reward?

 I want to put things that are in my head out in front of the world in a structured, thought-through way.
 It’s selfish, because it helps me to get better in english, to get better in thinking (writing is thinking) and to get my individual view of the world out.
 And of course, it it happens, I’m proud when somebody values and/or shares my work.